 Looking for different cuisine?
 Most restaurants are offering special events or menus for labor day weekend.

-The labor day parade in 2021 is set for September 6th at 11:00 am in Brooklyn.
+The West Indian Day Parade is set for September 5, 2023, at 11:00 am in Brooklyn.
 This parade starts on the Easter Parkway and Schenectady and heads to Flatbush.
 There isn’t an official ending time because this tends to last most of the day.
 You can expect a lot of dancing, live music, and performances celebrating Caribbean culture, arts, history, and tradition.

 You'll also love this: